-In inflammation, a substance called prostaglandins sensitizes your nerve endings and enhances pain.
 NSAIDs work by blocking prostaglandins.
-Prostaglandins also play a role in controlling your body temperature, so NSAIDs can help bring down your fever.
+Prostaglandin is a substance that sensitizes your nerve endings and enhances pain during inflammation.
+Prostaglandins also play a role in controlling your body temperature.
+By blocking these effects, NDAIDs help relieve your pain and bring down your fever.

 Some of the most commonly reported side effects include stomach upset, diarrhea, and gas.
 You can minimize these side effects by taking your medication with food, milk, or antacids.
-Less often, NSAIDs may cause lightheadedness, problems with concentration, or mild headache.
+Less often, NSAIDs may cause lightheadedness, dizziness, or mild headache.

 Serious side effects that require immediate medical attention include:

 - blurry vision